2020 & 2022 Grantee: Susan Bates, MD

 Award Period: July 1, 2020 – June 30, 2022

 Dr. Susan Bates received her MD degree from the University of Arkansas School of Medicine and completed her clinical training in internal medicine at Georgetown University in Washington, D.C., and in medical oncology at the National Cancer Institute (NCI) in Bethesda, MD.
-Dr. Bates was Head of the Molecular Therapeutics Section in the Developmental Therapeutics Branch of the Center for Cancer Research before moving to Columbia University, where she currently treats patients with pancreatic cancer and cholangiocarcinoma.
+Dr. Bates was Head of the Molecular Therapeutics Section in the Developmental Therapeutics Branch of the Center for Cancer Research before moving to Columbia University Irving Medical Center, where she currently treats patients with pancreatic and biliary cancers.

 Prior to this award, Dr. Bates served as the co-principal investigator for a 2017 PanCAN Translational Research Grant, alongside Dr. Timothy Wang, funded by Tap Cancer Out.